Ansight/ansight.github.io/docs/known-issues-limitations.md

 Ansight is supported on devices running [Android 5 Lollipop (API level 21)](https://developer.android.com/studio/releases/platforms#5.0) and higher.
 This should include most devices manufactured after December 2014.

 Ansigh depends on screen mirroring software which does not support devices lower than API level 21.

-### Video Streaming With Locked Device

-When a devices display turns off, the video stream may not reconnected successfully when it is unlocked.

-To work around this:

-  * Increase the automatic lock time of your device.
-  * Disconnect and reconnect your device while its unlocked.

-This will be fixed in a future Ansight release.